Freskoko/INF161_H23/project/README.md

 ----------------

 # Data loss

+:warning: **THIS NEEDS TO BE UPDATED SINCE PARSING IS NOW A BIT DIFFERENT**

 **Below is a walkthrough of how the files have been treated, and where data loss comes would come from**

 The final *out_file.csv* has 64652 lines of data (before splitting into train,validation and test data)